Here's a look at what you need to know about stem cells.

 February 13, 2012 - Early research published by scientists at Cedars-Sinai Medical Center and Johns Hopkins University show that a patient's own stem cells can be used to regenerate heart tissue and help undo damage caused by a heart attack.
 It is the first instance of therapeutic regeneration.

-May 16, 2013 - Scientists make the first embryonic stem cell from human skin cells by reprogramming human skin cells back to their embryonic state, according to a study published in the journal Cell.
+May 2013 - Scientists make the first embryonic stem cell from human skin cells by reprogramming human skin cells back to their embryonic state, according to a study published in the journal Cell.

 April 2014 - Scientists, for the first time, use cloning technologies to generate stem cells that are genetically matched to adult patients, according to a study published in the journal Cell Stem Cell.